-Author(s): Dr Kate Dear, Senior House Officer, St Mary’s Hospital, London, United Kingdom.
+Author: Dr Kate Dear, Senior House Officer, St Mary’s Hospital, London, United Kingdom.
 DermNet New Zealand Editor in Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy editor: Gus Mitchell, November 2017.
+Copy edited by Gus Mitchell, November 2017.

-Respiratory disease refers to any condition that affects the upper respiratory tract, trachea, lungs, and the nerves and muscles associated with breathing.
-The correct recognition of cutaneous signs of respiratory disease can aid clinicians to diagnose and treat these potentially life–threatening diseases.
+A respiratory disease refers to any condition that affects the upper respiratory tract, trachea, lungs, and the nerves and muscles associated with breathing.
+The correct recognition of cutaneous signs of respiratory disease can aid clinicians in diagnosing and treating these potentially life-threatening diseases.

 Nail clubbing is a deformity of the nails characterised by:

 Clubbing is associated with a wide range of diseases, including the following respiratory diseases: